A Great Day Out

 Our hounds love being walked by both young and old dog lovers.
 The walk around the orchard is so peaceful at all times of the year, enjoy autumnal shades of gold, winter frosts, the blooming of spring and the rustling grasses of summer.
 The walking has so many benefits, the hound love it, it helps the kennel staff, the exercise is good for you and the experience of connecting with a Greyhound is simply sublime.

-Tia rescue Dog walking everyday heat permitting 10 am to 3 pm.
+Tia rescue Dog walking every day except Thursday which is a treatment day.
+Also, heat permitting.
+10 am to 3 pm.

 Experience the magic of Tia Rescue…